 Dr. Roz Jaffer is a professor of management, human resources, diversity, and leadership.
 She is a consultant for both public and private businesses, and she has provided a wide range of professional development seminars and training programs.
 Dr. Jaffer has served as an academic department chair at various higher education institutions.
 She has also held several other positions in the areas of diversity and inclusion, affirmative action, human resource management, housing, and Title IX.

-Dr. Jill Jensen serves as an instructor with the School of Labor Studies and Employment Relations and as a Visiting Assistant Professor at the University of Redlands, California.
+Dr. Jill Jensen serves as an instructor with the School of Labor Studies and Employment Relations and as a visiting assistant professor at the University of Redlands, California.
 She has focused on the study of comparative labor law and social policy, human rights, and global labor markets and trade.
-Her academic work analyzes the history of the International Labor Organization and its attempts to formulate and monitor international labor standards in the global economy.
+Her academic work analyzes the history of the International Labour Organization and its attempts to formulate and monitor international labor standards in the global economy.

 Larry Kaye, Esq., consults with individual attorneys and firms on persuasion strategies and litigation training.
 After law school, Larry clerked at the U.S. Court of Federal Claims for the Honorable Christine Miller.
 After completing his clerkship, Larry opened his own practice in Montgomery County, Maryland, to focus on civil litigation, employment, and civil rights.
 Larry is licensed to practice law in Maryland and the District of Columbia, and he practices in state and federal court.
 He has been a featured speaker on local and national television and radio, and on television and radio in France and Canada, speaking on the subject of litigation.
 He is a frequent speaker to attorney groups on the subject of litigation strategy, and he trains individual attorneys, firms, and government legal staff on litigation strategy and improving courtroom effectiveness.